Our Founding Donor

 Frank H. McCourt, Jr. (C’75)

-Frank H. McCourt, Jr., is an accomplished business and sports leader, entrepreneur, and philanthropist.
-He is the former owner of the Los Angeles Dodgers, current owner of the French football club Olympique de Marseille, and Chairman and CEO of McCourt Global, a leader in building value through entrepreneurial, strategic, and philanthropic investments.
-With family roots in real estate and construction dating back four generations to 1893, McCourt has achieved critical success over his 35+ year career, with initiatives ranging from the development of Boston’s Seaport to large, mixed-used projects in New York City, Miami, Austin, and elsewhere.
+Frank H. McCourt, Jr., is an accomplished business and sports leader, entrepreneur and philanthropist.
+He is the former owner of the Los Angeles Dodgers, the current owner of the French football club Olympique de Marseille, and Executive Chairman at McCourt Global, a leader in building value through entrepreneurial, strategic and philanthropic investments.
+With family roots in real estate and construction dating back four generations to 1893, McCourt has achieved critical success over his 35+ year career, with initiatives ranging from the development of Boston’s Seaport to large, mixed-use projects in New York City, Miami, Austin and elsewhere.

 McCourt purchased the Los Angeles Dodgers in 2004 and guided the organization through several important initiatives, including the renovation of Dodger Stadium and the development of a new spring training facility at Camelback Ranch in Arizona.
 During his ownership, the Los Angeles Dodgers achieved victory in the postseason for the first time in 16 years.
 The team appeared in back-to-back National League Championship Series for the first time in 33 years.
 And for the first time ever, the Los Angeles Dodgers reached the playoffs in four of six seasons.
 In 2012, McCourt sold the team for $2.15 billion — the largest sale of a professional sports franchise in history.

 McCourt also is a passionate supporter of several academic, civic, and cultural institutions and initiatives.
-In 2013, he donated $100 million to Georgetown University to create the McCourt School of Public Policy, an institution that is destined to become the pre-eminent public policy school in the world.
-Additionally, McCourt serves on the Board of Directors and is a major benefactor of The Shed, an innovative and architecturally significant arts and cultural center that commissions and presents original works of art in the heart of Manhattan’s Hudson Yards.
+In 2013, he donated $100 million to Georgetown University to create the McCourt School of Public Policy and a second $100 million gift in 2021, half of which was devoted to financial aid and scholarships.
+Additionally, McCourt serves on the Board of Directors and is a major benefactor of The Shed, an innovative and architecturally-significant art and cultural center that commissions and presents original works of art in the heart of Manhattan’s Hudson Yards.